Click on to expand and on to minimise the details.

 Q - What should I do if my credit card is declined while transacting online?

-A - Please check if the credit card details, password (Verified by Visa / MasterCard Secure Code) entered are correct; Check the Caps lock status on the keypad and try again.
+A - Please check if the OTP (One Time Password) entered is correct; Check the Caps lock status on the keypad and try again.
 If the card is declined despite all the requisite checks, Please call our helpline immediately.

 Q - What should I do if my credit card is declined at a Point of Sale?